Tetex/KritterNiceToHaveMod/README.md

 A few nice to have features/fixes for _Kritter_

-1. Get BepInEx **https://github.com/BepInEx/BepInEx** and install it to Kritter folder
+1. Get BepInEx release **https://github.com/BepInEx/BepInEx** and install it to Kritter folder
 2. Get the last release of the mod
 3. Copy it to **<Kritter_folder>/BepInEx/Plugins/**
 4. Launch the game, it will create **KritterNiceToHavePlugin.cfg** in **<Kritter_folder>/BepInEx/config/**